ffoodd/a11y.css/README.md

 a11y.css currently exists in both English and French: you'll find both files in the [css](https://github.com/ffoodd/a11y.css/tree/master/css) folder.
 If you want to contribute and add a new language, it is very easy to do:

-1. Add the name of the language [this list](https://github.com/ffoodd/a11y.css/blob/master/sass/utils/_mixins.scss#L10);
+1. Add the name of the language in [this list](https://github.com/ffoodd/a11y.css/blob/master/sass/utils/_mixins.scss#L10);
+1. Copy [`_a11y-en.scss`](https://github.com/ffoodd/a11y.css/blob/master/sass/a11y-en.scss), rename it `_a11y-<your-language>.scss` and change the value passed to the `set-locale` mixin;
-2. Update [this map](https://github.com/ffoodd/a11y.css/blob/master/sass/utils/_variables.scss#L10) with your translations.
+1. Update [this map](https://github.com/ffoodd/a11y.css/blob/master/sass/utils/_variables.scss#L10) with your translations.
-3. Update [this map](https://github.com/ffoodd/a11y.css/blob/master/sass/utils/_variables.scss#L241) to translate theme names.
+1. Update [this map](https://github.com/ffoodd/a11y.css/blob/master/sass/utils/_variables.scss#L241) to translate theme names.
+1. Run `sass --update sass:css --style=compressed` to generate the new CSS file.

 Done!